 On February 27, 2013 the Westa ISIC S.A. held an Extraordinary General Meeting.
-There were accepted several decision on the meeting:
+The following decisions were taken during this meeting:

-- ✓ Termination of the mandate of the Statutory Auditor (réviseur d'Entreprises agréé), Deloitte S.A., having its registered office in L- 2220 Luxembourg, 560, rue de Neudorf and appointment of Baker Tilly Luxembourg Audit S.A.R.L., having its registered office in L-1511 Luxembourg, 119, Avenue de la Faïencerie. - ✓ Acceptance of the resignation of Mr. Christoph Kossmann, B Director, and appointment of new B Directors. - ✓ Transfer of the registered office from 412F, route d'Esch, L-2086 Luxembourg to 65, boulevard Grande-Duchesse Charlotte L-1331 Luxembourg. - ✓ Appointment of the members of audit committee. - ✓ Adoption of the remuneration policy of the Company.
+- ✓ Termination of the mandate of the Statutory Auditor (réviseur d'Entreprises agréé), Deloitte S.A., having its registered office in L- 2220 Luxembourg, 560, rue de Neudorf and appointment of Baker Tilly Luxembourg Audit S.A.R.L., having its registered office in L-2529 Howald, 37 rue des Scillas. - ✓ Acceptance of the resignation of Mr. Christoph Kossmann, B Director, and appointment of new B Directors. - ✓ Transfer of the registered office from 412F, route d'Esch, L-2086 Luxembourg to 65, boulevard Grande-Duchesse Charlotte L-1331 Luxembourg. - ✓ Appointment of the members of audit committee. - ✓ Adoption of the remuneration policy of the Company.